UNC-optics/MACHETE/README.md

 # Citation

-If you replicate this system in your own labs or use parts of our designs and code, we kindly ask that you please cite this [page](https://github.com/UNC-optics) [1].
+If you replicate this system in your own labs or use parts of our designs and code, we kindly ask that you please cite [Rodriguez-Romaguera et al, 2025](https://www.eneuro.org/content/12/5/ENEURO.0583-24.2025) [1].

+[1] Rodriguez-Romaguera, J., Tormes-Vaquerano, J., McTaggart, E. M., Ortiz-Juza, M. M., Miller, N. W., Thomas, K., … Pégard, N. C. (2025).
+Motor assisted commutator to harness electronics in tethered experiments.
+Eneuro, 12(5). doi:10.1523/eneuro.0583-24.2025